auth0/react-native-auth0/MIGRATION_GUIDE.md

 - `max_age` parameter is changed to `maxAge` in `WebAuth.authorize()`
 - `skipLegacyListener` has been removed in `authorize` and `clearSession`
 - `customScheme` is now part of `ClearSessionOptions` instead of `ClearSessionParameters` in `clearSession`
+- Additional or custom parameters to be sent in `authorize` method should now be sent as `additionalParameters`.
+This includes when sending `prompt` parameter.

 ### Callback URL migration